How A UFO Sighting Lead Urban Explorer Matthew Williams To Infiltrate Secret Government Bases

 The strange tales of mysterious disappearances, ghosts and aliens fascinated Matthew, especially the reports of spontaneous human combustion, which strangely enough seemed to happen in a large concentration in Ebbw Vale, not far from where Matthew lived.
 He remembers, "I used to think 'what's special about Ebbw Vale that everyone just keeps exploding there?'"

-As a teen, Matthew described himself as a sceptic, someone who doubted other people's stories of UFO sightings.
+As a teen, Matthew described himself as a skeptic, someone who doubted other people's stories of UFO sightings.
 He said, "I actually thought back then that things like religion and spirituality and ghosts and all that were kind of bullshit and probably people just making up stories."
 He added, "I didn't really pay it a lot of heed."

 But that all changed one night when Matthew was driving along a lonely mountain road in the Welsh valleys.
 He said, "as I rounded the top of the mountain road, I could see out on a distant mountain across the way, what appeared to be a triangular-shaped object."
 Matthew described the shimmering object on the distant hillside as orangey-yellow in colour, but said, "as I looked, I realised it couldn't have been flames, it was more like a heat haze, but I couldn't make out what it was because I was driving at the time, so couldn't get a proper look at it."